This Mouse Swallows Part Of A Fox: Disney Buys Most Of Murdoch Empire

 Disney would take over 21st Century Fox's stake in Sky — and its full ownership if British regulators were to allow the takeover to go through with a different parent company.
 Yet Rich Greenfield, a leading media analyst for BTIG Research who is bullish on Netflix and other upstarts in TV, argues that the Fox deal shows Disney once more making a major play in platforms likely to be in decline.
 Streaming ultimately will threaten satellite television in Europe as much as it does the cable business in the U.S., he tells NPR.

-Rupert Murdoch has personally led Fox News since the ouster of its founding chairman, Roger Ailes, for sexual harassment in July 2016.
+Rupert Murdoch has personally led Fox News since the ouster of its founding chairman, Roger Ailes, over sexual harassment allegations in July 2016.
 The perch has given Murdoch constant access to President Trump, an Oval Office rapport that the media magnate has long sought.

 Fox News is the greatest single economic engine within 21st Century Fox.
 Yet its brand would be too toxic for many other major American corporations that could afford to buy it, according to a former longtime Murdoch executive.
 Claire Enders, a pre-eminent media industry analyst based in London, argues in an interview with NPR that the presence of Fox News complicates everything Murdoch does in the U.K. — even though Sky dropped Fox News earlier this year from its offerings in hopes of removing that sticking point.